Shriansh16/SHL-Assessment-Recommendation-System/README.md

 ## Overview

-This project is a comprehensive solution for extracting SHL product data, creating a searchable database, and providing an interactive recommender system for SHL assessments.
+This AI-powered solution helps hiring managers quickly find the most relevant SHL assessments for their open positions.
+By analyzing job descriptions or natural language queries, the system automatically recommends suitable assessments.

 ## Technical Approach